nditcommunity/ndit-code-of-conduct/code_of_conduct.md

 ## ND in Tech Mission Statement

-Neurodiversity In Tech (ND in Tech, for short) is an online community dedicated to supporting neurodiverse professionals in the technology industry.
+Neurodiversity In Tech (ND in Tech, for short) is an online community dedicated to supporting neurodivergent professionals in the technology industry.
 Our mission is to enable members to network, navigate their careers, and empower each other while advocating for meaningful social change.
 ND in Tech serves as a crucial hub for sharing experiences, offering support, and promoting inclusivity within the tech world.
 We aim to create a welcoming environment where diversity is celebrated and every individual feels valued.
-It's a space committed to making the tech industry more inclusive and diverse, empowering its members to advocate for themselves and each other.

 ## Scope of This Code of Conduct

-This code of conduct applies to interactions of community members in Slack and online or in-person meet-ups.
+This code of conduct applies to interactions between members of this community within the spaces that ND in Tech hosts.

+### In Scope

+- Inside of ND in Tech's Slack
+- At ND in Tech events - virtual or in person

+### Out of Scope

 There are situations outside of the control of ND in Tech representatives.
-We do not make claims that we can enforce this code of conduct in these and other scenarios:
+We make no representation that we can enforce this code of conduct in these scenarios:

 - Interactions on other online platforms not administered by ND in Tech representatives.
 - In-person meet-ups not sponsored by ND in Tech.

+We will consider *any* harassing behavior discovered by ND in Tech representative as a matter that could affect the health of the community and take appropriate actions as listed in the Grievance Review Process.

 ## Community Membership/Inclusion

-Membership is for neurodiverse professionals in technology or those who support such individuals in a professional capacity.
+Membership is for neurodivergent professionals in technology or those who support such individuals in a professional capacity.
 A medical diagnosis is not needed to join the community.

 ## Expected Behavior